-Neither of those two professionals actually need you to know everything – you only need to know where to look and how to apply that research to the problem you are having.
-Lets say they have an unknown illness – they look up what’s wrong, find the variables of the illness and then look up ways on how to test their best-educated guess and if right treat it, otherwise carry on the research.
-It is for this reason why the subject history is liked by employers as it shows you are able to do research and decide on a judgement based on the answers you come up with.
+Neither of those two professionals needs you to know everything – you only need to know where to look and how to apply that research to your problem.
+Let’s say they have an unknown illness – they look up what’s wrong, find the variables of the disease and then look up ways how to test their best-educated guess and if right treat it, otherwise carry on the research.
+It is for this reason that the subject history is liked by employers as it shows you can do research and decide on a judgement based on the answers you come up with.

-While students are forced to simply remember stuff it means they will not be taught about to do problem-solving or researching and that rather than being taught useful skills and how to go about it, they are just having answers forced down their throats so when that exam comes they can tick a box to say they had the right answer.
+While students are forced to simply remember stuff it means they will not be taught about to do problem-solving or research and that rather than being taught useful skills and how to go about it, they just have answers forced down their throats so when that exam comes they can tick a box to say they had the right answer.

-Problem-solving and researching is what exams should be about.
-I have long forgotten any question I have ever been asked on an exam but I can easily research any question and find out the answer and I do not know about you but I would rather be able to find out the answers to the problems I have than hope that the problem I have to solve just happened to be one of the few exact answers that was fed to me.
+Problem-solving and researching are what exams should be about.
+I have long forgotten any question I have ever been asked on an exam but I can easily research any question and find out the answer I do not know about you but I would rather be able to find out the answers to the problems I have than hope that the problem I have to solve just happened to be one of the few exact answers that were fed to me.

-There is a reason doctors know how to research, Rabbis knows how too, lawyers know how to and many more and I can tell you now that the ones above do not know everything related to their subjects nor do they claim too – they just know how to look up the answer and how to apply that to the problem at hand.
+There is a reason doctors know how to research, Rabbis know how to, lawyers know how to and many more and I can tell you now that the ones above do not know everything related to their subjects nor do they claim to – they know how to look up the answer and how to apply that to the problem at hand.

 Ellis, M. (2016).
 The problem with teaching for exams. [online] Snat's Narratives & Tales.
 Available at: https://snat.co.uk/rants/the-problem-with-teaching-for-exams.html [Accessed 07 Dec 2023].